ingeniasoftware/luthier-ci/readme.md

 [![Latest Unstable Version](https://poser.pugx.org/luthier/luthier/v/unstable?format=flat-square)](https://packagist.org/packages/luthier/luthier)
 [![License](https://poser.pugx.org/luthier/luthier/license?format=flat-square)](https://packagist.org/packages/luthier/luthier)

 Laravel-like routing and Middleware support for CodeIgniter 3. **Luthier-CI** makes the development of CodeIgniter apps even more enjoyable and simple!

-A design goal of Luthier-CI is to have the less side effects possible and be deeply integrated to the framework, so basically your app must be working just like before the installation, no matters what libraries, hooks, helpers o third party packages you have currently.
+A design goal of Luthier-CI is to have the less side effects possible and be deeply integrated to the framework, so basically your app must be working just like before the installation, no matters what libraries, hooks, helpers o third party packages are enabled.

 ## Features

-* Clean and easy instalation via hooks
+* Clean and easy installation via hooks
 * Global and per-route middleware
-* Advanced routing: prefixes, namespaces, anonymous functions as routes, route groups, named parameters, optional parameters, default parameter values and "sticky" parameters
+* Advanced routing: prefixes, namespaces, anonymous functions as routes, route groups, cli routes, named parameters, optional parameters, sticky parameters

 ## Requirements

-* PHP 5 and 7 are compatible
+* PHP >= 5.6.0 (PHP 7 compatible)
 * CodeIgniter 3.x

 ## Installation

-(**Note:** this tutorial is assuming that you have a fresh CodeIgniter installation)
+**Note:** this tutorial is assuming that you have a fresh CodeIgniter installation

 #### Get Luthier-CI with Composer